grommunio/grommunio-documentation/user/intro.rst

 from your environment.
-This documentation has been written with the sole intention of delivering the necessary steps to setup grommunio, with the intention of documenting the relevant portions which are in the very most cases version independant from a content perspective.
+This documentation has been written with the sole intention of delivering the necessary steps to setup grommunio, with the intention of documenting the relevant portions which are in the very most cases version independent from a content perspective.

 .. note::
    While grommunio is determined to keep the documentation regularly